A Guide to Person-centred Counselling

 What are the essential components of the person-centred approach?

 It is no surprise that person-centred counselling appeals to many people.
-It is a client-led, non-judgemental approach that gives the client control over what is discussed in therapy.
+It is a client-led, non-judgmental approach that gives the client control over what is discussed in therapy.
 Many people are attracted to the informal, compassionate nature of this warm and relational counselling approach.
-Unlike cognitive behavioural therapy, person-centred counselling does not usually involve techniques or homework between sessions and unlike psychodynamic psychotherapy, the person-centred approach does not always focus on past events in a client’s life.
-Person-centred counselling is often about what’s going on in a person’s life now.

 Some advantages of the person-centred approach include:

-• Person-centred therapy focuses on the here and now, rather than the past, and encourages the client to think about what’s currently going on emotionally and psychologically
+• Person-centred therapy focuses on the here and now, rather than the past, and encourages the client to think about what’s currently going on emotionally and psychologically.

-• The person-centred approach trusts in the client’s personal capacity for self-development and self-fulfilment
+• The person-centred approach trusts in the client’s personal capacity for self-development and self-fulfilment.

-• The person-centred approach encourages self-awareness, authenticity, honesty, self-acceptance and self-trust
+• The person-centred approach encourages self-awareness, authenticity, honesty, self-acceptance and self-trust.

-• The person-centred approach is usually seen as less formal and less structured than some other types of therapy
+• The person-centred approach is usually seen as less formal and less structured than some other types of therapy.

 What types of issues can be addressed with person-centred counselling?